hposborn/Namaste/README.md

 Namaste is a Bayesian transit-fitting programme to predict the size, orbit, etc of exoplanets from just a single transit.

+This is the old version of Namaste.
+The newer version is either in master or Namaste2 branches

 ### Usage ###
 To bring up the argument options type